Alex-beam/Beam-profiler/README.md

 # Beam-profiler
-Online beam profile calculation from the gray picture
+Online laser beam profile calculation from the gray picture